FINRAOS/herd-mdl/mkdocs/docs/admin-guide.md

 *  Create New Format in Herd
 *  Register Data in Herd

-## How To Add the Object in Herd to Metastor
+## How to propogate an 'Object' from Herd to Metastor

 Once Business Object is created in Herd, there is an additional step to include the Objet in Metastor so that the Object is query-able in BDSQL.
 This step registers a Notification for the Object such that an Activity workflow is triggered for every Data Registration to this Object.
 This is a one time step for the Object.
 Once Object is registered for the Notification, all the future partitions registered for the Object will be available in BDSQL.